sbachinin/dalat-map/external_comments.md

         (Therefore, the "normal features" CAN be unaware of being selectable, unless they want to style their selectability in some special way)
     3) once feature is selected, setFeatureState "selected" for a "selectable_polygons" source-layer, and display it using separate style layers that draw fill/border only for a feature with "selected" feature-state
+        + At low z, draw a pin using "selected_centroid_pin_point" source.
+Reason for having a separate source is given in ###4

     *** a previous solution involved not having a separate tile layer for selectable features, but saving their geometries in a js object for frontend to access.
 On frontend I made a geojson source from these geometries.
 It worked almost ok but unpleasant aspect was that runtime-generated geojson geometries slightly differed from those tiled geometries of "normal" features.
 (Difference btw tippecanoe and maplibre's built-in tiling lib).
 And so a selectable border didn't match the bounds of normal fill layers.
 So I chose to use only 1 tiling mechanism, and it was certainly a build-stage solution, not frontend, because accessing "all selectable geometries" on frontend is quite a task.